austral/austral.github.io/spec/rationale-error-handling.md

 ## Prior Art

+Herb Sutter, [_Zero-overhead deterministic exceptions: Throwing values_][sutter]:

+>An alternate result is never an “error” (it is success, so report it using
+>return).
+This includes “partial suc- cess” such as that a buffer was too small
+>for the entire request but was filled to capacity so more can be read on the
+>next call.
+>
+>[...]
+>
+>A programming bug or abstract machine corruption is never an “error” (both are
+>not programmatically re- coverable, so report them to a human, by default using
+>fail-fast).
+Programming bugs (e.g., out-of-bounds ac- cess, null dereference)
+>and abstract machine corruption (e.g., stack overflow) cause a corrupted state
+>that can- not be recovered from programmatically, and so they should never be
+>reported to the calling code as errors that code could somehow handle.

+In the same vein, the [Midori approach][midori] to exception handling:

+>A recoverable error is usually the result of programmatic data validation.
+Some
+>code has examined the state of the world and deemed the situation unacceptable
+>for progress.
+Maybe it’s some markup text being parsed, user input from a
+>website, or a transient network connection failure.
+In these cases, programs
+>are expected to recover.
+The developer who wrote this code must think about
+>what to do in the event of failure because it will happen in well-constructed
+>programs no matter what you do.
+The response might be to communicate the
+>situation to an end-user, retry, or abandon the operation entirely, however it
+>is a predictable and, frequently, planned situation, despite being called an
+>“error.”
+>
+>A bug is a kind of error the programmer didn’t expect.
+Inputs weren’t validated
+>correctly, logic was written wrong, or any host of problems have arisen.
+Such
+>problems often aren’t even detected promptly; it takes a while until “secondary
+>effects” are observed indirectly, at which point significant damage to the
+>program’s state might have occurred.
+Because the developer didn’t expect this
+>to happen, all bets are off.
+All data structures reachable by this code are now
+>suspect.
+And because these problems aren’t necessarily detected promptly, in
+>fact, a whole lot more is suspect.
+Depending on the isolation guarantees of
+>your language, perhaps the entire process is tainted.

 In Swift, contract violations terminate the program.

-Under Herb Sutter's proposal, contract violations terminate the program.

 In Ada, contract violations will throw an exception.
 In Rust, contract violations can panic.
 Panic can unwind or abort, depending on a compiler switch.
 This is a pragmatic strategy: the application developer, rather than the library developer, chooses whether to unwind or abort.

 In the specific case of overflow, Rust checks overflow on Debug builds, but uses two's complement modular arithmetic semantics on Release builds for